Colonel DeBeers: Early career (1972–1985)

 During one of his many tours of the Pacific Northwest territory (where he eventually retired), Wiskoski took up the gimmick of Mega Maharishi Imed (the last name being pronounced 'Ahmed', the joke being that it is 'I'm Ed').
-This character played upon potentially the hottest topic in the state of Oregon in the early to mid-80s, that of Bhagwan Shree Rajneesh and his group of followers essentially raising their own city in Eastern Oregon, outside the town of Antelope, and ending with a bioterrorist attack on the small Oregon town of The Dalles, causing the sickening of about 750 people from salmonella poisoning, though no deaths.
+This character played upon potentially the hottest topic in the state of Oregon in the early to mid-1980s, that of Bhagwan Shree Rajneesh and his group of followers essentially raising their own city in Eastern Oregon, outside the town of Antelope, and ending with the 1984 Rajneeshee bioterror attack on the small town of The Dalles, Oregon, causing the sickening of about 750 people from salmonella poisoning, though no deaths.
 Wiskoski played the role to the hilt, growing out his facial hair, donning red robes and a stocking cap, much like the Bhagwan himself.
 During this time he managed Kendo Nagasaki.